 Collaborate with Others

-Collaborate skill, you can work with another user in real time by temporarily granting them access to your account, including your workflows, files, and databases.
+Collaborate skill, you can work with another user in real time by temporarily granting them access to your account, including your recipes, files, and databases.
 When you end the session, the user you’re collaborating loses their temporary access to your account.

 When the receiver opens the session, they see the exact same content in the chat history and display panel as you do.
-From here, you and the receiver can work on the workflow together in real time.
+From here, you and the receiver can work on the recipe together in real time.